 Camera settings & EXIF

-To setup the camera manually you need to know the 35mm equivalent focal length used for each photo.
+To set up the camera manually you need to know the 35mm equivalent focal length used for each photo.
 You need to open the

-Camera panel, untick the
+Camera panel, and enter the value in the

 Focal Length field.

 When you’ve loaded photos, it’s time to decide if you plan to use facial expressions.
 If the photographed person doesn’t appear to have the neutral facial expression even on one of the photos, you need to turn on facial expressions support.